1763 Komárom earthquake: Impact

 Damage in Komárom was extensive, with 279 houses completely collapsing out of the 1169 houses in the city.
 A further 353 houses suffered partial collapse, 213 required major repairs and 219 needed only minor repairs.
 Multistory buildings were particularly badly affected.
 The houses in the city were described as strongly-built before the earthquake due to the possibility of coming under siege.
 Contemporary reports note that seven churches collapsed and that the newly constructed Jesuit church and college were heavily damaged, including the collapse of two towers onto a neighboring school, which killed several people.

-Gjőr suffered widespread damage, with no buildings in the central part of the city escaping some effects of the earthquake.
+Győr suffered widespread damage, with no buildings in the central part of the city escaping some effects of the earthquake.
 As with Komárom, the larger the building, the greater the damage.
 Both the Episcopal Palace and the Carmellite church were severely damaged.

 The earthquake killed 63 people in Komárom and 102 people were wounded.
 85 deaths have been mentioned in another source and estimates of the total death toll reach 200–300.
 Four deaths were also reported from Gjőr.